Check if a YouTube Channel or Video is Monetized

 To check if a video is monetized, go to the video’s page, view the page’s source code, and search for the string “yt_ad”.
 If the string is present and set to true, the video is monetized, else it’s not.

-Again, you don’t have to do this for every video you want to check – just use the form above, copy and paste the video’s URL, and click the “Check link” button.
+Again, you don’t have to do this for every video you want to check – just use the form above, copy and paste the video’s URL, and click the “Check Monetization” button.

-We’ll show you how many views the video has and an approximation of how much money it has amde since it was published.
+We’ll show you how many views the video has and an approximation of how much money it has made since it was published.

 As an added bonus, you’ll also get the monetization status of the channel that uploaded the video.